Gowthami0901/HR_Recruiter/README.md

    uvicorn main:app --reload
    ```

+## Folder Structure

+### `main.py`
+The entry point of the application.
+It sets up the FastAPI app, includes routers, and handles startup events.

+### `config/db.py`
+Contains the configuration for connecting to the MongoDB database.

+### `models/`
+Contains the Pydantic models for various entities such as `User`, `Admin`, `Members`, and `LoginRequest`.

+### `schemas/`
+Contains the schema definitions for transforming database entities into JSON serializable formats.

+### `routes/`
+Contains the FastAPI route handlers for different functionalities:
+- `user.py`: Handles user-related operations.
+- `admin_router.py`: Handles admin-related operations.
+- `members_router.py`: Handles panel member-related operations.
+- `response_router.py`: Handles candidate response-related operations.
+- `login_router.py`: Handles login-related operations.
+- `password_reset.py`: Handles password reset operations.

+### `exceptions/`
+Contains custom exception classes used throughout the application.

+### `requirements.txt`
+Lists all the dependencies required to run the application.

 ## Conclusion

 The AI-Powered HR Recruiter is transforming the hiring process by automating repetitive tasks, reducing bias, and providing valuable insights.
 By leveraging AI technology, companies can streamline their recruitment processes, improve the quality of hires, and create a more inclusive workplace.
 As AI continues to evolve, its role in HR will only become more significant, making it an indispensable tool for modern recruitment.

+---

+Thank you for using the AI-Powered HR Recruiter!
+We hope this tool helps you find the best talent efficiently and effectively.